mluthfit/flappy-bird-with-skills/README.md

 - After that, click "Start" button
 - To play the game, press "Space" to make bird do jump and you can use skills
 - If bird died, the game will automatically restart in 2 seconds
+- If you want to pause the game, press "Escape"
 - To quit the project, click Play again in unity

 ## Resource